-Announcement: The Common Draft collection of contract clauses and templates is posted (in draft); it includes several hundred clauses, with extensive annotations, explanations, and commentary.
-If you’d like to be notified of significant developments, please subscribe to updates at right.
+Announcement: The Common Draft contract clauses and templates, with extensive research notes and commentary, are posted (in draft).
+If you’d like to be notified of significant developments in the project, please subscribe to updates at right, because I’ll be posting announcements on this blog.
 See also my first e‑book, Signing a Business Contract?
 A Quick Final Checklist for Greater Peace of Mind.

 Settling a dispute might mean letting a monitor look over your shoulder, maybe for years